vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 ## Before you begin

-It's important to understand the following prerequisites prior to creating indicators for IPS, URLs, or domains.
+It's important to understand the following prerequisites before creating indicators for IPS, URLs, or domains.

 ### Microsoft Defender Antivirus version requirements

 - Your organization uses [Microsoft Defender Antivirus](/defender-endpoint/microsoft-defender-antivirus-windows).
 Microsoft Defender Antivirus must be in active mode for non-Microsoft browsers.
-With Microsoft browsers, like Edge, Microsoft Defender Antivirus can be in active or passive mode.
+With Microsoft browsers, like Microsoft Edge, Microsoft Defender Antivirus can be in active or passive mode.

 - [Behavior Monitoring](/defender-endpoint/behavior-monitor) is enabled.